lbstoller/my-profile/README.md

 on the `Edit Profile` page, you will see an **Update** button next to the repository URL.
 Click on the **Update** button, and Cloudlab will do another pull from your repository, update the list of branches and tags, and update the source code on the page if it has changed.
-Then you can create a new experiment using the updated code.

 #### Automated method